noworneverev/eurlex-parser/README.md

 - `get_articles_by_celex_id(celex_id: str) -> pd.DataFrame`: Fetches and parses the articles for the given CELEX ID and returns them as a Pandas DataFrame.

+- `get_summary_by_celex_id(celex_id: str, language: str = "en")` -> dict: Fetches and parses the summary for the given CELEX ID and returns it as a dictionary containing the document's title, chapters, and the last modified date.
+(Note: The summary is not available for all documents.)

 ### Examples